-Ancient forests, rocky coastlines, painted deserts, imposing mountains, rushing rivers, starry skies, fiery sunsets and sandy beaches — this is Kingdom California.
+Ancient forests, rocky coastlines, painted deserts, imposing mountains, rushing rivers, starry skies, fiery sunsets, and sandy beaches — this is Kingdom California.

 Nestled at the bottom of one of the deepest and steepest valleys in the world, the gnarly, weathered boulders that form the Alabama Hills lay stacked and scattered beneath the jagged Sierra Crest.

-Humboldt Redwoods SP
+Humboldt Redwoods State Park

-Red Rock Canyon SP
+Red Rock Canyon State Park

 Red Rock Canyon State Park is an extraterrestrial landscape of steep canyons and painted rock formations — a place that attracts rock hounds, artists and adventurers alike.
-Hiking in the cooler months is superb.
-After the sun goes down, grab a blanket and prepare to be hypnotized by the stars.

 Get to know the famous Range of Light